 Standards In Development

-To purchase DSI Standards ($275or Standard drafts ($175), please email dentalstandards@gmail.com
+To purchase DSI Standards ($275or Standard drafts ($175), please email dentalstandards@gmail.com.
+Comments or request for involvement in Standard draft can also be emailed to dentalstandards@gmail.com.

 BSR/DSI OWSST1.1-202x, Oral Wellness Status (OWS) Determination, Categorization and Reporting

-(new standard): Response to PINS submission by 3/5/2023.
+(new standard): Response to PINS submission ended 3/5/2023.
+Working group and drafts underway.

 Interest Categories: Producers, users, and general interest